-Visiting Perth is an absolute must for any visitor to Australia, with plenty to see and great weather to enjoy.
+Taking some day trips from Perth is a good way to see a little more of Australia’s biggest state while you are visiting, even on a short trip.
 And although there’s heaps of stuff to do in the metropolitan area, there’s a huge variety of day trips from Perth as well.
-So if you’re looking to get out of the city for a day or two, read on for the best day trips from Perth!
+So if you’re looking to get out of the city for a day or two, read on for our favourites.

 The beautiful city of Perth is the capital city of Western Australia, and one of Australia’s most interesting cities.
 Straddling the Swan River, right beside the Indian Ocean, Perth is home to just over two million people.

 The local Noongar Aboriginal tribes have lived in the area for almost 40,000 years, while the modern settlement (originally known as the Swan River Colony) was founded by English settlers in 1829.

 Today, modern Perth is one of the largest and wealthiest cities in Australia, owing much of its prosperity to the mining and natural resources companies based in the city.